nhsx/nhs_time_of_travel/index.md

 ## Travel time to NHS organisations

+This work was led by [Mattia Ficarelli](https://github.com/mattia-ficarelli), Data Engineer, and [Paul Carroll](https://github.com/pauliecarroll), Senior Data Scientist, as part of their roles with the Analytics Unit of the NHS Transformation Directorate.

 The following page and accompanying [GitHub repository](https://github.com/nhsx/nhs_time_of_travel) contain the initial proof of concept and exploratory analysis for the design of a holistic and interactive mapping tool to support decision-making in health and social care.

 A mapping tool could support national and regional commissioning strategies by facilitating the placement of new services and the reconfiguration of existing ones.
 It could also contribute to the NHS agenda for tackling health inequalities by enabling evidence-based decision-making by providing insight on how the availability of health and social care services is influenced by sociodemographic factors.